rashikcs/Case-Study-Campaign-Optimization/README.md

   - **Project Structure**:

         .
-        ├── scripts                                # Contains all the necessray python files │   ├── preprocess.py                      # Contains all the necessray fuctions for pre processing the given data │   ├── utlis.py                           # Contains generic methods
+        ├── scripts                                # Contain all the necessray python files │   ├── preprocess.py                      # Contain all the necessray fuctions for pre processing the given data │   ├── utlis.py                           # Contain generic methods
-        │   ├── visualization.py                   # Contains methods for EDA
+        │   ├── visualization.py                   # Contain methods for visualizations
-        │   ├── model.py                           # Folder containing methods related to get used models
+        │   ├── evaluate.py                        # Contain methods related to evaluate models
-        ├── plots                                  # Folder containing all the plots genereated ├── results                                # Folder containing results of the trained models as csv ├── Modeling                               # Folder containing neessary *ipynb files for training model
+        │   ├── model.py                           # Contain methods related to get models used in this project ├── plots                                  # Folder containing all the plots genereated ├── results                                # Folder containing results of the trained models as csv ├── Modeling                               # Folder containing neessary *ipynb files for training model